Nelly Erichsen: Artistic career

 Erichsen's works occasionally appear at auction.
 The highest recorded price for an Erichsen was paid at Sothebys in 2009 for the large oil "Going Home" which sold for £23,750.

-By 1900 Erichsen was living in Italy.
+By 1900, Erichsen was living in Italy.
 She is one of two illustrators, with M Helen James, for The Story of Assisi, by Lina Duff Gordon, published by J.M.
 Dent and printed by Turnbull and Spears, Edinburgh.
 The following year, she contributed to Florentine Villas by Janet Ross, Duff Gordon's aunt.
 Also in 1901, she was the sole illustrator for The Story of Rome, written by Norwood Young, another in the J.M.
 Dent series.
 This series proved very popular – The Story of Rome reached its fifth edition in 1905, and The Story of Assisi remained in print until at least 1909 and remains available today in reproduction hardcover form.
+Erichsen co-wrote at least two books in the "story of" series, The Story of Pisa (1909) and The Story of Lucca (1912).

-In 1903 Erichsen worked with Edmund Gardner on The Story of Florence.
-Five years later she illustrated The Highways and Byways of Derbyshire, written by J.B.
-Firth.
+In 1903, Erichsen worked with Edmund Garratt Gardner on The Story of Florence.
+Five years later she illustrated The Highways and Byways of Derbyshire, written by J. B. Firth.
 She is credited in the book's preface: "I am also more particularly indebted to Miss Erichsen not only for the charm of her illustrations but for numerous interesting details relating to persons and places".

-September 1909 saw Erichsen residing in Chipping Campden.
+September 1909 saw Erichsen living in Chipping Campden.
 She joined a community of craftsmen that was gathering there under the leadership of C.R.
-Ashbee – a well-known Chelsea architect, with some of his best work in Cheyne Walk, Chelsea, who was also a designer of metalwork and jewelry, a poet and writer.
+Ashbee – a well-known Chelsea architect, with some of his best work in Cheyne Walk, Chelsea, who was also a designer of metalwork and jewellery, a poet and writer.
 He was a founder of the Essex House Press, inspired by William Morris' Kelmscott Press.
 Chipping Campden was associated with the Arts and Crafts Movement from 1902 when Ashbee moved there with the Guild and School of Handicraft which he had founded in 1888.
-In particular, Erichsen was likely drawn there through an association with F. L. Griggs, one of the foremost illustrators and etchers of his day.
+Erichsen was likely drawn there through an association with F. L. Griggs, one of the foremost illustrators and etchers of his day.
 Griggs was one of the first etchers to be elected to fellowship of the Royal Academy and like Erichsen was an illustrator for the Macmillan Highways and Byways Series.